 At one time the city of Córdoba was the capital of Moorish Spain, Europe’s largest city which was an important centre of learning and culture.
 Today it is a simply delightful city dominated by the Mosque–Cathedral which is one of the finest examples of Arabic architecture remaining in Spain.
 Anyone travelling from Madrid to Seville ought to allow for at least a night here.

 The delightful city of Granada is on the ‘bucket-list’ of travellers from all over the world as it’s the home of the magnificent Alhambra Palace.
-Described as the “Jewel of Moorish Spain” the Alhambra is truly one of Spain’s greatest tourist attractions which makes Granada a ‘must-see’ for visitors to Spain.
+Described as the “Jewel of Moorish Spain” the Alhambra is truly one of Spain’s greatest tourist attractions which makes Granada a ‘must-see’ when it comes to Spain city breaks.

 Along with Sanlúcar de Barrameda and El Puerto de Santa María, Jerez de la Frontera is part of the famous ‘Sherry Triangle’ of Southern Spain.
 Sherry, flamenco and dancing horses are the name of the game in this part of Andalucía.
 Well worth a couple of days’ visit but also accessible from nearby Seville as a day trip if time is running short.